claceio/docs/content/blog/webserver.md

 To enforce isolation across apps, web servers first need a concept of an app.
 There needs to be a way to say which rules are for which app.
 Each update has to be scoped to be for a particular app.
 If there are rules which conflict with another app, those rules need to be rejected.

-## Clace Approach
+## OpenRun Approach

-Clace has the concept of an app where each app is [installed]({{< ref "/docs/applications/routing/" >}}) for a path within a domain.
+OpenRun has the concept of an app where each app is [installed]({{< ref "/docs/applications/routing/" >}}) for a path within a domain.
 If app A is installed at `appA.example.com:/`, then that domain is completely dedicated for that app.
 An app installed at `appB.example.com:/test` owns the `/test/*` namespace for domain `appB.example.com`, no other app can use that namespace.

 This approach has the benefit that each app gets a dedicated namespace.
 Within that namespace, the app can do whatever it wants, without interfering with other apps.
 At app installation time, a check is done whether the domain path being requested is available.
 If some other app is using that path, the new app installation is rejected.
 A SQLite database is used to [store app metadata]({{< ref "/blog/sqlite/" >}}), so API driven app updates do not conflict with each other.